Lamin10/survey-result/README.md

 + Execute the script survey_result  using the command: python3 run.py
 + Follow the prompts to input survey data: Name, Age, Gender, and Rating.
-+The script will update the Google Sheets spreadsheet with the entered data and provide feedback on successful update.
++ The script will update the Google Sheets spreadsheet with the entered data and provide feedback on successful update.

 ### View Analysis:

 + The script will calculate and display the average rating of participants.
- +It will also show participant counts by gender.
++ It will also show participant counts by gender.

 ### Deployment to Heroku

-+The application was deployed to Heroku with the following steps
++ The application was deployed to Heroku with the following steps
 + Downloading requirements.txt dependancies for deployment, git add commit and push them to Githup main branch
 + Inside Heroku clicked on the create Heroku app button, and give our application a unique name "survey-result"
 + and choosed Europe as a region, and clicked create app once again